 Choosing the Right Home Warranty for You

-When reviewing the top home warranty companies, we researched nearly two dozen companies and their offerings.
 We rated each company based on a variety of factors that we consider the most important to prospective home warranty purchasers.
 These include the company’s offerings, its time in business, its ease of use, reputation for customer satisfaction, coverage availability, and pricing.

 Based on our reviews, we compiled a list of the best home warranty companies available, which should serve as a sound starting point to begin your search.
-However, which home warranty is right for you will vary based on your individual circumstances, so it’s important to do your research before purchasing.
+However, which home warranty is right for you will vary based on your individual circumstances, so it’s important to do your own research before purchasing.